gruntwork-io/boilerplate/README.md

   form `ENV:KEY=VALUE` will be set as an environment variable for the command rather than an argument. **Security Note**: Shell commands will prompt for confirmation before execution.
 To run shell commands without confirmation, use the `--non-interactive` flag.
 To disable shell command execution entirely, use the `--no-shell` flag.
 For another way to execute commands, see [hooks](#hooks).
 * `templateFolder`: Return the value of the template working dir.
 This is the value of the `--template-url` command-line option if local template, or the download dir if remote template.
 Useful for building relative paths.
-* `templateUrl`: Return the value of the template URL as was provided in the `--template-url`.
+* `templateURL`: Return the value of the template URL as was provided in the `--template-url`.
 * `vars`: Return the dictionary of all input variables.
 * `outputFolder`: Return the value of the `--output-folder` command-line option.
 Useful for building relative paths.
 * `envWithDefault NAME DEFAULT`: Render the value of environment variable `NAME`.
 If that environment variable is empty or not